markkuskarner/markkuskarner/README.md

 ### Hey there!  ✌️
 ##  Hi!
 My name is Markkus, I'm a QA specialist with an excellent communication skills.
-I got more than 3 year of exp as QA engineer in Product, Outsourse and Outstaff projects, as manual QA, QA Lead and techincal interviewer
+I got more than 3.5 year of exp as QA engineer in Product, Outsourse and Outstaff projects, as manual QA, QA Lead and techincal interviewer
 I've worked with following domains:
 -Gambling
--Gamedev
--Healthcare
+-Fintech
 -Crypto/blockchain
 -Edtech